RuochaoYan/a-plagiarism-detector/README.md

 2. Remove “stop words” (black-listed words), that may be found in the blacklist.txt file
 3. Determine the number times each word, regardless of case, appears in the document
 4. Compute the dot-product
-5. Output the results (details provided later in this document)
+5. Output the results (shown below)

+### Saving results for Part1

+In order to complete Part1 of this assignment, your code will need to generate multiple files:
+1. A output file ("output1.txt") for "words1.txt", containing a comma-separated list of words found in that file
+2. A output file ("output2.txt") for "words2.txt", containing a comma-separated list of words found in that file
+3. A output file ("output3.txt") for "words3.txt", containing a comma-separated list of words found in that file
+4. A 3-line summary file (called results.txt) that contains the result of your analysis.
+The summary format is:

+Distance A*B:  N   (where N is the resulting dot-product you computed between A and B) Distance A*C:  N   (where N is the resulting dot-product you computed between A and C) Document A is most similar to document _X_  (where X is the name of the nearest doc [A or B])

 #### PART2
 1. Assemble bi-grams for all words in each of the three word-files
 2. Determine the statistical likelihood that any bi-gram will occur in that document
 3. For each word-file your read, generate a json-formatted output file (bigrams1.json, bigrams2.json, bigrams3.json) that contains a list of bi-grams and their statistical likelihood

-The format of the bi-gram output file is:
+The json format of the bi-gram output file is:

 ```
 {